Cambridge Autonomous Mobility

 Most urban environments, though, do not have the luxury of the wide open spaces and safe runoff areas shown in this map.
 They will be hemmed in by buildings and many of the distances measured by onboard sensors will be to buildings.
 Breaks in GPS coverage will occur in urban canyons caused by tall buildings.
 A low latency radio communication system will be necessary to help autonomous and connected vehicles 'see round corners'.
 Vehicles will also have to talk to buildings.

-So this consultancy will increasingly now concentrate on the interface between buildings and autonomous vehicles where our knowledge base is strongest.
+So this consultancy will increasingly now work on the interface between buildings and autonomous vehicles where our knowledge base is strongest.

 70% of the U.K. has been mapped by aerial Lidar to a resolution of 1m x 1m but that would not be good enough for a fully autonomous vehicle.
 It would need to know to within 1cm where the raised curb of a pavement is in an urban environment as it is likely to curve.
 So the resolution of mapping may need to be varied depending on location and this obligatorily requires the use of vehicle-borne Lidar (or radar) and other sensors.
 The periodicity of the scans will also have to be different - not every two years as might be the case aerially but in real time, for instance to accommodate new enclosures around building sites, in which we have a particular interest.